 - January: final exam of the first semester takes place

 - End of January of the first of February: second semester starts

 - June: final exam of the second semester

 Final steps after receiving your acceptance letter

-It is very important to complete your Spanish Visa application, seeing how you will need one of each if you’re planning to stay in Spain for more than six months.
-If your staying period is for three months, you can acquire a Visa only.
+Start researching and preparing for your student visa (usually only relevant for non-EU/EEA students) and residence card.
+It is very important to complete your Spanish visa application, seeing how you will need one of each if you’re planning to stay in Spain for more than six months.
+If your staying period is for three months, you can acquire a visa only.

-- The proof you were accepted at a university in Spain
+- Proof you were accepted at a university in Spain

 - Your passport (and be sure it is updated)